Fanny (band): Musical style and legacy

-Though Fanny was not the first all-female rock band to sign with a major label (after Goldie & the Gingerbreads and the Pleasure Seekers), they were the first to release an album on a major label and one of the first to achieve top 40 success on the Billboard Hot 100.
+Fanny was not the first all-female rock band to sign with a major label, coming after Goldie and the Gingerbreads and the Pleasure Seekers.
+However, the earlier groups released only singles, so Fanny were the first all-female ensemble to release a full-length album on a major label and one of the first to achieve top 40 success on the Billboard Hot 100.
 Fanny's music was influenced by the Beatles and the Funk Brothers, the loose studio musician collective on Motown records.

-The band resisted suggestions by the record company to dress in a typical girl group style, or emphasise any sex appeal, and rehearsed regularly, wanting to acquire a reputation based on their musical talent.
-Jean Millington later said that Fanny had to have a strong live presence in order to overcome audience's perceptions that women could not play rock music well.
+The band resisted suggestions by the record company to dress in a typical girl group style or emphasize any sex appeal; the band also rehearsed regularly, wanting to acquire a reputation based on their musical talent.
+Jean later said that Fanny had to have a strong live presence in order to overcome audience's perceptions that women could not play rock music well.
 June added, "We knew we had to prove we could play and deliver live.
 Otherwise, no one would believe it."

-The group were more successful in the UK and Europe, where audiences appreciated their music and respected their work, as opposed to the US.
+The group were more successful in the UK and Europe, where audiences appreciated their music and respected their work, than in the US.
 De Buhr was disappointed to discover that some record company executives merely treated Fanny as a gimmick that should not be taken seriously.
 Promoter Bill Graham was reluctant to give the group a headlining slot at venues, for fear the group would split up as the members got married and had children, though the group have stressed this was due to business pragmatics and not chauvinism.
 During tours, female fans would ask the group how to form a band.
-Later all-female bands such as the Runaways and the Bangles have cited Fanny as a key influence.
+Later all-female bands such as the Runaways and the Bangles cited Fanny as a key influence.

 A retrospective review of the group's career in Rebeat stressed that Fanny were simply a good band, irrespective of gender.
-June Millington has been praised for her guitar skills, and was described by Guitar Player as the hottest female guitar player in the music industry.
+June has been praised for her guitar skills, and was described by Guitar Player as the hottest female guitar player in the music industry.
 During her time in Fanny, she initially favored the Gibson ES-355 and Fender Twin Reverb amp, before acquiring a Gibson Les Paul Junior guitar and Traynor amplifiers.
 She used the Les Paul primarily for slide guitar playing.
-Jean Millington's main instrument in Fanny was a 1963 Fender Precision Bass, which is still in her possession.
+Jean's main instrument in Fanny was a 1963 Fender Precision Bass, which is still in her possession.

 Little Feat bandleader Lowell George was a fan of Fanny and jammed with the group when they were in Los Angeles.
-In a 1999 interview with Rolling Stone, Bowie revealed his respect for the band:
+In a 1999 interview with Rolling Stone, David Bowie revealed his respect for the band:

+They were one of the finest fucking rock bands of their time, in about 1973.
+They were extraordinary: they wrote everything, they played like motherfuckers, they were just colossal and wonderful, and nobody's ever mentioned them.
+They're as important as anybody else who's ever been, ever; it just wasn't their time.